Live In Nanny Resume Example

 Use bullet points for responsibilities and achievements.
 This helps your experience stand out, especially if you list results, like supporting three children with autism or managing daily therapy routines.

-Highlight any certifications or training you have, like CPR or ABA courses.
+Highlight any certifications or training you have, like CPR or ABA courses, and reference a cover letter to help you showcase these effectively.
 About 70% of families prefer nannies with relevant credentials, so don't skip this section.

 Keep your resume to one page if possible.
 Parents spend less than 10 seconds on the first read, so every word counts.